tkuriyama/tkuriyama.github.io/general/_posts/2021-08-22-elm-dropdown.md

 - The dropdown options can be very many, rendering a long menu; using `scrollbarY` with a fixed height is a good alternative.
 - It's natural user behavior to click outside the dropdown menu when it's to indicate a "cancel" action.
 How should that be supported?
 (But how to specify a click target that's everything except the dropdown?)
-- WHen there are many filters, it can be difficult to identify which filters are selected at a glance, so some visual cues like background coloring are helpful
+- When there are many filters, it can be difficult to identify which filters are selected at a glance, so some visual cues like background coloring are helpful

 ## Wrapping Up

 It turns out that rolling one's own dropdown with `elm-ui` isn't difficult -- at least for something rudimentary that's nonetheless very usable.
+The below screenshot shows some dropwown filters incorporating the test observations.
 The most noticeable missing feature is the ability to click outside the dropdown to close it, for which I haven't found a good solution yet..

 ![Dropdown Menu Screenshot](/assets/img/dropdown.png){:class="img-responsive"}